USAFA-ECE/ece281-book/_sources/ICE/ICE0.md

 ## Create GitHub account

 Use a **personal email** to create account on [GitHub](https://github.com/).
 The account name should be professional, can include part or all of your real name, but can also be a screen name.
 Keep in mind it will be public and GitHub functions as sort of a social media for developers.
+If you already have a GitHub account, you can use that account.

 1. Check the box "Keep my email address private" and copy the generated `@users.noreply.github.com` email for later use.
 2. Check the box "Block command line pushes that expose my email."